The IHRA press room

 • The IHRA is the only intergovernmental organization with a mandate focused solely on the Holocaust and the genocide of the Roma.

-• Our priority for 2018–2024 is to counter distortion and safeguard the record of the Holocaust and the genocide of the Roma.
+• Our priority for 2018–2024 has been to counter distortion and safeguard the record of the Holocaust and the genocide of the Roma.

 • The IHRA was initiated in 1998 by former Swedish Prime Minister Göran Persson as the Task Force for International Cooperation on Holocaust Education, Remembrance and Research (ITF).